WiIIiam278/HuskHomesDocs/README.md

 * Randomly teleport into the wild with /rtp (can be enabled/disabled)
 * Customisable; customise messages (with custom color support) and change the configuration to suit your needs.
 * Full tab completion support across all commands.
+* Supports migration from EssentialsX (more in the future/on request if viable)

 ## Setup
 From the [Setup page](https://github.com/WiIIiam278/HuskHomesDocs/wiki/Setup)